Trashytalk/piwardrive/README.md

 `scripts/check_complexity.py`, which fails if any function is rated `D` or worse by `radon`.
 Run `radon cc -n D -s .` locally to verify your changes before opening a pull request.

+Please ensure you comply with all local laws and obtain proper authorization before conducting any wireless or Bluetooth scans.
+The authors are not responsible for any misuse of this software.